danthe42/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. This writeup document is a part of my github project  [here](http://github.com/danthe42/CarND-Advanced-Lane-Lines/blob/master/writeup.md).
 It's describing the project, the sources and the algorithm used, and includes a few images to detail them.

-First I would like to describe the list of source files in detail:
+First I want to detail the source files:

 src/cvutils.py:  Library module.
 This file contains a few constants and general purpose image processing methods.
 It's used by (almost) every source files in the repository.